aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/movefile/_index.md

 {{< /nosnippet >}}

-### How to move a file to a new location in Cloud Storage using Python, Java, C#, C++, JavaScript and other programming languages
+### How to move file to new location in Cloud Storage online in Python, Java, C#, C++, JavaScript and other programming languages

 Using SDK is the quickest way to speed up the development.
 Please take a look at the provided code examples to quickly call this web service from your favourite programming language: